 Set in the heart of the Three Valleys ski area, Courchevel is a popular ski destination for British visitors.
 Made up of four villages, the higher you go, the more exclusive the village.
 Intermediate skiers will be kept busy by long cruisy blue runs around the village, while beginners can learn on confidence-boosting greens.
 Snow hounds should head to the challenging Saulire couloirs.
 With a 38-degree gradient, they are claimed to be the most difficult runs in the world.

 After a day’s skiing, unwind in one of the hotel’s luxurious spas before heading choosing a Michelin-starred restaurant.
 For stunning views and quirky architecture, Bateau Ivre in the Pomme de Pin Hotel is a must-see in Courchevel 1850.
 Courchevel ski resort is just one hour and 30 mins from the airport.

-La Clusaz is one of the closest ski resorts to Geneva.
+La Clusaz is one of the closest ski resorts to Geneva and easy to reach.
 Despite its convenient location, the attractive resort of La Clusaz remains largely undiscovered.
 The 132km of pisted slopes are best suited to beginners and intermediates.
 More advanced skiers should explore the off-piste challenges around La Balme.
 Thanks to the altitude of the higher slopes and extensive snow-making on the lower slopes, it’s snow-sure for a weekend trip.

 La Clusaz has a traditional atmosphere with excellent Savoyard restaurants.
 A family-friendly resort, it tends to be quieter during the week.
 As it’s easily accessible from Geneva and Annecy, there’s a buzz in town at the weekend.
 La Clusaz ski resort is just one hour from the airport so is one of the easiest ski resorts to get to.